 Access to information

-The General Data Protection Regulations (GDPR) gives you the right to access information held about you.
+The General Data Protection Regulations and the UK Data Protection Act 2018 give you the right to access information held about you.
 Any access request may be subject to a fee of £10 to meet our costs in providing you with details of the information we hold about you.
 If you wish to exercise this right you should:

 Put your request in writing

 Include proof of your identity and address (e.g. a copy of your driving licence or passport, and a recent utility or credit card bill)

 Attach cash or a cheque in the amount of £10 made payable to The Tipping Point Limited

 Specify the personal data you want access to, including any account or reference numbers where applicable.